 Line and Copy Editing

-So what goes into Line and Copy Editing?
+What goes into a Line and Copy Edit?

 • Word usage